aileot/nvim-laurel/doc/macros.md

   set it in either `extra-opts` or `api-opts` instead.
 - [`?extra-opts`](#extra-opts): (bare-sequence) Additional option:
   - `<buffer>`: with this alone, create autocmd to current buffer.
-- `command-or-callback`: (string|function) Set either vim Ex command or callback function.
+- `callback`: (string|function) Set either vim Ex command or callback function.
   Any bare-string here is interpreted as vim Ex command; use `vim.fn` interface to set a Vim script function.
 - [`?api-opts`](#api-opts): (kv-table) `:h nvim_create_autocmd`

 ```fennel